jameshih/Cryptonopoly/README.md

 <img src="https://raw.githubusercontent.com/jimmyadg/Cryptonopoly/master/photos/digital/fiat.png" width="70%">
 <br><br>

 Fiat currency, Dollar for short, is the main unit of value in Cryptonopoly.
 Dollar are needed to purchase cryptocurrencies, miners and paying for some bills in the game.
+The total asset of a player will be valued in dollars.

 <h3>Cryptocurrencies</h3>
 <h3>Bitcoin - Front | Back</h3>